-- The victim going into shock as a result of sudden immersion into the water, especially if the water is cold
+- The victim going into shock as a result of sudden immersion into the water, especially if the water is cold;

-- The additional weight of water-saturated clothes, this can make swimming much more difficult than the victim is used to
+- The additional weight of water-saturated clothes, this can make swimming much more difficult than the victim is used to;

-- The chances of incapacitation if the victim hits their head on something, such as debris, the floor of a swimming pool, or any other environmental hazard on their way into the water
+- The chances of incapacitation if the victim hits their head on something, such as debris, the floor of a swimming pool, or any other environmental hazard on their way into the water;

-- Tiring out and succumbing to exhaustion or fatigue before a successful rescue can take place
+- Tiring out and succumbing to exhaustion or fatigue before a successful rescue can take place;

-- Hypothermia if the victim has become submerged in cold water (this can continue to be a risk even after the victim has been successfully rescued)
+- Hypothermia if the victim has become submerged in cold water (this can continue to be a risk even after the victim has been successfully rescued) and

-- Dry drowning, where water does not reach the lungs but instead causes the victim’s vocal cords to spasm and seal
+- Dry drowning, where water does not reach the lungs but instead causes the victim’s vocal cords to spasm and seal.

 Common Causes Of Swimming Pool Accidents